 • Tap Battery and then Battery Usage.

-Here you will find a list of apps that are using up the device battery.
-Frequently used apps will show up indicating the percentage usage of the specific app, impacting the battery life.
+Here,e you will find a list of apps that use the device battery.
+Frequently used apps will show you a percentage of usage of the specific app, impacting battery life.

-On this screen if you find any apps that have an impact on the battery without your consent, try turning off the background usage of those apps but if you still find an app consistently draining the battery, consider uninstalling it.
+On this screen, if you find any apps that impact the Battery without your consent, try turning off the background usage of that app; if you still see an app consistently draining the Battery, consider uninstalling it.

 2. Check ‘Power Saving’ Settings